 As for other patients with asthma, ICS are the mainstay of treatment in obese patients (Evidence B), although their response may be reduced.
 Weight reduction should be included in the treatment plan for obese patients with asthma (Evidence B).
 Increased exercise alone appears to be insufficient (Evidence B); however a weight loss program plus twice-weekly aerobic and strength exercises improved symptom control, lung function and inflammatory markers compared with weight loss alone (Evidence B).
-Weight loss improves asthma control, lung function, health status and reduces medication needs in obese patients, have been observed after bariatric surgery, but even 5-10% weight loss can lead to improved asthma control and quality of life.
-Health status and reduces medication needs in obese patients, have been observed after bariatric surgery, but even 5-10% weight loss can lead to improved asthma control and quality of life.
+Weight loss improves asthma control, lung function, health status and reduces medication needs in obese patients, but the quality of some studies is poor.
+The most striking results have been observed after bariatric surgery, but even 5-10% weight loss can lead to improved asthma control and quality of life.